 One of the things I look forward to most when cooler weather arrives is serving soup for dinner.
 Soup is such an easy meal, and always so comforting, and my husband declared this Chicken Parmesan Soup the best he’s had in a while!

-The kids and I love it too.
+The kids and I love this soup too.
 It’s hearty, filling, and has all the flavors of Chicken Parmesan.
 It’s definitely a keeper.

-I used a rotisserie chicken in this recipe, but you could certainly cook and shred your own chicken.
+I used a rotisserie chicken in this recipe.
+It’s one of my favorite ways to save time in the kitchen!
+But you could certainly cook and shred your own chicken.
 And any pasta will work.

-I like to use shells, or something curly, like rotini, but use whatever you have handy.
+I like to use shells, or something curly, like rotini, to hold all the savory tomato based broth.
+This recipe is very forgiving though, so use whatever you have handy.